milanaryal/milanaryal.github.io/src/_posts/2017-05-22-the-best-open-source-bittorrent-clients.md

 ---
 title: "The best open-source BitTorrent clients"
+description: "An open-source and free of adware BitTorrent clients you should definitely check out."
 date: 2017-05-22T09:28:20+05:45
 last_modified_at: 2020-04-24T15:25:00+05:45
-excerpt: "An open-source and free of adware BitTorrent clients you should definitely check out."
 ---

 The following is a general comparison of the best open-source and free of adware BitTorrent clients, which are computer programs designed for peer-to-peer (P2P) file sharing using the BitTorrent protocol.